mchjess/orangekiwi/README.md

 The kiwi fruit image from the header was taken from an article here: https://weresmartworld.com/fruit-year-2023-kiwi.
 Image source pathway: https://weresmartworld.com/sites/default/files/styles/full_screen/public/2022-12/Kiwi-fruit-of-the-year-2023-04.jpg?itok=vtvp2IJC

+All graphic design was completed by the dev using Adobe Creative Suite.

 ** PROJECT DETAILS **